JuliaBNK/currency_converter/README.md

 # currency_converter
-This project is a graphical currency converter application written in Java using MVC architecture (Model-View-Controller) and SceneBuilder.
+This project is a graphical currency converter application written in Java using MVC architecture (Model-View-Controller) and Scene Builder.
 This application has two main features:
 1) it takes a number of a certain amount of money in one currency and convert it into corresponding amount into another currency using current exchange rate retrieved from Fixer.io.
 2) it takes a date and display what exchange rate was effective that day for two selected currencies.